 - Consider trading in the direction of the VWAP break (trend continuation)

-VWAP Trading Strategy 2: VWAP Breakout (Trend Following)
+VWAP Setup 2: VWAP Breakout Review

 This strategy trades breakouts above or below VWAP as trend continuation signals.

-Setup Rules
+Review Rules

 Step 1: Identify consolidation at VWAP